Bass Highway - Leith Overpass

 Each 90-minute session allowed the community to have dedicated time with a project team member and to ask questions while viewing consultation materials.

-You can view the consultation materials during business hours at the Central Coast Council, 9 King Edward Street, Ulverstone, until Wednesday 11 August, or on our website below.
+Consultation materials were available for public comment and to view online and during business hours at the Central Coast Council, 9 King Edward Street, Ulverstone, until Wednesday 11 August.

-The consultation materials include the consideration of options such as a roundabout, speed reduction, right turn bans, an overpass, and a summary of the next steps.
+The consultation materials included the consideration of options such as a roundabout, speed reduction, right turn bans, an overpass, and a summary of the next steps.

 1. Next Steps Timeline